 Information Sharing Takes a Lot More than Information

-There is a subtle theme across the information security industry that we should all be sharing data and we couldn’t agree more.
-The initial objection (and a big objection you may run into internally) is a lack of trust and/or a concern about the privacy and confidentiality of the data being shared.
-This is a valid concern and it’s something that you will have to address.
+There is a subtle push across the information security industry that we should all be sharing data, which is a good thing.
+The initial objection (and a big objection you may run into internally) is a lack of trust and/or a concern about the privacy and confidentiality of the data being shared, even internally within an organization.
+This is a valid concern and it’s something that you have to address.
 But that’s actually the easy part of information sharing.
 Sharing information often turns out to be a much larger effort than people imagine.
-There is an eye-opening moment when the person sharing the information realizes that they have underestimated the amount of time and energy it takes to prepare and share data.
+There is an eye-opening moment when the people sharing the information realize that they have underestimated the amount of time and energy it takes to prepare and share data.
 There may be some fields that do not or should not be shared and those must be removed.
-Then there is a validation step to ensure they are only sharing what they intend to share.
-Finally, storage and transfer of the data may present a challenge in logistics, as the data may be too large to simply email or even to set up a download.
-The best course is to be open about this and communicate the reality of this to potential partners.
-The silver lining to work is that the amount of learning laying dormant in the data often more than makes up for the effort of information.
+Then there is a validation step to ensure they are sharing only what they intend to share.
+Finally, storage and transfer of the data may present a challenge in logistics, as the data may be too large to simply email or even to set up for downloading.
+The best course is to be open about these challenges and communicate the reality to potential partners.
+The silver lining is that the amount of learning you can do when you share data often more than makes up for the effort to share it.

 Learn Through Iteration

-Building a data-driven security program may not follow a typical waterfall project plan where the tasks are defined up front and executed one after another.
-It will be a much more iterative process where each source of data offers its own challenges and opportunities.
-Iteration becomes the name of the game where setbacks and challenges become just a much a part of the project as success.
-But do not get discouraged, the setbacks will occur less and less frequently as each one is also a learning opportunity.
+When you’re building a data-driven security program, you won’t follow a typical waterfall project plan where the tasks are defined up front and executed one after another.
+It’s a much more iterative process where each source of data offers its own challenges and opportunities.
+Iteration becomes the name of the game and setbacks and challenges become just as much a part of the project as success.
+But do not get discouraged; the setbacks will occur less and less frequently and each one is a learning opportunity.

 One of the big lessons you will undoubtedly learn early on is the importance of data quality and the benefit of building in repeatability.
-It won’t take long before you pull a data extract and realize a date variable was corrupted, a field was clipped or some other act of nature that requires the whole process be repeated.
-So not only will the extract, transformation and loading tools need to be automated, data validation processes should be introduced often.
-You’ll want to realize the integrity of the data was compromised long before you’re generating the final report.
+It won’t take long before you pull a data extract and realize a date variable was corrupted, a field was clipped, or some other act of nature requires that the whole process be repeated.
+So, not only will the extraction, transformation, and loading tools need to be automated, data validation processes should be introduced often.
+You’ll want to realize that the integrity of the data was compromised long before you’re generating the final report.